 As the pandemic increased disparities within California, there is a need to not only repair, but restructure and improve supports through nurturing the whole child and whole family.
 F5VC advocated for elected officials to maintain continuous Medi-Cal coverage for children up to age 5, and eligibility for birthing adults till 12 months postpartum.
-Extending coverage will improve the state’s low preventative care rates, remove access to barriers, and ultimately save money.
+Extending coverage will improve the state’s low preventative care rates, and ultimately save money.

 F5VC engages in on-going partnerships to align and integrate systems of care to make sure young children and their families have timely and seamless access to supports and services.
-Our goal is to build a comprehensive early childhood system in Ventura County through:

 In partnership with Landon Pediatric Foundation HMGVC helped design and create content for a website to support medical providers in accessing training and resources.

 Under F5VC’s leadership, the ECE Taskforce (composed of VCOE, CDR, and F5VC) continued to support the local childcare system during COVID-19.
 The taskforce: